1995 Constitution of Ethiopia: Other articles

 Article 40(3): "land is a common property of the Nations, Nationalities and Peoples of Ethiopia and shall not be subject to sale or to other means of exchange".

 Article 45: "the Federal Democratic Republic of Ethiopia shall have a parliamentarian form of government”.
 Some want presidential form of government."

 Article 5: "all Ethiopian languages shall enjoy equal state recognition.
 2. Amharic shall be the working language of the Federal Government”.
 Some want this to be changed and say “Amharic is the official language of Ethiopia."

 Article 49: "the special interest of the State of Oromia in Addis Ababa."

+Public Opinion

+On October 2022, the Policy Studies Institute released a report detailing public support for the FDRE constitution in Ethiopia.
+The results found that 91% of Oromia, 66% of the Somali Region and 64% of Benishangul-Gumuz supported the ethno-territorial system.
+While 78% of Amhara, 71% of Sidama and 70% of the Southwest were opposed to the ethno-territorial system.
+Those who were opposed to it saw the constitution as being the source of ethnic conflicts within the country, while those supporting it emphasized that it protected the sovereignty of the nations and nationalities in Ethiopia.

+However, there is overwhelming support for an amendment to Article 39 containing the right to secession.
+More than 75% of the respondents support an amendment to this provision.
+The tendency to support all of these provisions is highest among Somali (52%) and Oromia (35%) participants while the tendency to oppose is higher among respondents from the Amhara Region (88%) and SNNPR (86%).
+But, it is only from the Somali region that the majority of participants supported the right to secession should be kept intact.